ssterling/varlpenis/README.md

 Should work on UNIX-like systems; untested on Winblows, MS-DOS or anything else.
 Written in ANSI C using only the standard library.

+### Configuration

+Use any of the following when running `./configure` to control optional
+features:

+* `--use-color`: Enable colour support using ANSI escape codes
+* more to come…

+Run `./configure --help' for info on installation paths, compilers, etc.

 Some notes
 ----------